broxus/locklift/docs/guides/deploying-contracts.md

 This class is part of the Everscale Inpage Provider functionality.
 For a comprehensive overview of its features and potential, you can check out the [API reference here](https://docs.broxus.com/api-reference/contract.html).
 Additionally, to understand better how to interact with contracts, consult the dedicated guide available [here](https://docs.broxus.com/guides/3.2-working-with-contracts.html#contract-wrapper).
 :::

-I understand your feedback.
-Let's revise the structure and provide more details about wallets.
-Here's an updated version:

----

-Apologies for the confusion, let's revise the wallet section to correctly reflect the types of wallets available in the Locklift framework:

----

 ## Wallets and Accounts (`locklift.factory.accounts`)

 Locklift offers an extensive framework for managing wallets and accounts, which are crucial in TVM blockchains.
 This document covers the deployment of new wallets or accounts, retrieval of existing ones, and their interaction using Locklift.